Waziup/majiup-waziapp/README.md

 ## Installing in local machine

-A step by step series of examples that tell you how to get a development environment running
+Follow these steps to get a development environment running

 1. Clone the repo
    ```